Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 Setting this key to `true` has the effect that *all checkboxes of the same group must be checked* to pass validation.

+# Task Module *linuxfabrik.clf.markdown*

+A task module that renders markdown content as HTML.

+## `content`

+* Type: string

+The Markdown formatted text to render as an HTML paragraph.
+Supports Jinja templating.

 # Task Module *linuxfabrik.clf.radio_input*

 A task module that renders a group of HTML radio inputs (also named radio buttons).